EthanGunter/Altargene/Stories/The Artisan/Setting.md

 	- "Just because it's magic, doesn't mean it isn't hard work!"
 	- Built on the philosophy that artwork is 10% inspiration/luck, 90% perspiration
 - This form of magic is entirely based around the *refinement* aspect of the creative process.
 It is a very introspective form of magic that relies on the user to dive into the depths of who they are as a power source.
+- The highest form of this magic would behave very similarly to the [fabricate spell](https://www.dndbeyond.com/spells/fabricate), except physical contact is still
 - Artifacts
 	- Artifacts (artworks) are the physical manifestation of this magic, and are used as a sort of foci to channel an aestheturgist' intention into the world.
 		- When an aestheturgist dies, their power goes into all of the artifacts that they've made, empowering them far beyond their original capacity (ancient relics hold unparalleled power over people)